Roanoke Island Things To Do (Including Wanchese and Manteo Things To Do)

-- Alligator River National Wildlife Refuge, Buffalo City Road, off U.S. Highway 64 (Dare County Mainland)
+- Alligator River National Wildlife Refuge, Buffalo City Road boat launch, off U.S. Highway 64 (Dare County Mainland)

 - (252) 216-9464

 Don’t miss this chance to really get out in the wild!
 Take a guided canoe tour through the shady blackwater canals deep into the heart of the Alligator River National Wildlife Refuge and learn about the fascinating history of the area along the way.
 Did you know that in the early 1900s Buffalo City was the largest town in the Outer Banks region?
 Now it’s lost to everyone but the alligators, bears, birds and other native wildlife.
 Who knows what you will see?
-From June through August choose either a two-hour or three-hour tours.
-The two-hour tour is held on Thursdays from 10 a.m. to noon in the months of June, July and August.
-This tour costs $25 per person ($15 for children 12 and younger).
-The three-hour tour is held on Wednesdays and Fridays from 9 a.m. to noon from May through September.
-This tour costs $35 per person ($20 for children 12 and younger).
+From June through August choose either a two-hour or three-hour tour.
+The two-hour tour is held on Thursdays from 10 a.m. to noon.
+Cost is $30/person or $20/children 12 and younger.
+The three-hour tour is held on Wednesday and Friday from 9 a.m.-noon.
+Cost is $40/person or $25/children 12 and younger.
 Reservations and footwear are required.
 Hats, sunscreen, insect repellent and drinking water are recommended.
 The refuge provides the canoes, paddles, personal flotation devices and leaders, you provide the paddle power!
 Call for reservations and additional information.